BlueStaxks/Linear_Algebra_Matrix/Key_Reconstruction Explain.md

 This method requires a (s+1) by (m) matrix where s is maximum number of fake shares and m is number of points including valid and fake shares.

 Reciever uses the matrix to find valid shares and only use them to reconstruct K.

+If number of real shares are less than t+1, the system cannot reconstruct K because the matrix does not have information of y coordinates so it is secure.